keboola/blog/_posts/2018-10-11-webhooks-and-kbc-how-to-trigger-orchestration-by-form-submission-typeform.md

 layout: post
 categories: how-to
 date: 2018-10-11 00:00:00 +0000
-perex: 'In this article learn how to trigger orchestration by form submission via a use case. '
+perex: In this article learn how to trigger orchestration by form submission via a use case.
 user: ''
 coverphoto: ''
 coverphoto_slider: ''